 I grow some Brandywines to get a big, juicy, traditional tomato but I love to try out other varieties for different colors, shapes and flavors.

 Like most people in the south, early blight has hit our tomatoes again this year.
 I just keep planting them in hopes of having a continuous supply from now until frost.

 Chicks for Sale

 We also have some plain old barnyard mixes (BYM's) in the barn and ready for new homes.
 These will include some Easter Eggers (mixed breeds that lay colored eggs such as green, blue or pink).
 These are fun if you aren't persnickety about what your chickens look like or you're not trying to raise a specific breed, and just want some cute chickens to give you eggs.
-BYM chicks are $3 each.
+These are pullets and will be laying in a few weeks and are $10 each.